botpress/botpress/docs/middlewares.md

 4. botpress-messenger parses the message and **calls the first incoming middleware** _(botpress-analytics)_
 5. botpress-analytics tracks the message then **calls the next middleware** in the chain _(botpress-translate)_
 6. botpress-translate translates the message from French to English (by mutating it) then calls the next middleware in the chain _(botpress-travel)_
-7. botpress-travel processes the message and responds by calling the `bp.messenger.pipeText` method
+7. botpress-travel processes the message and responds by calling the `bp.messenger.sendText` method
 8. botpress-messenger takes the response and **calls the outgoing middlewares chain**
 9. botpress-translate translates the message from English to French (by mutating it) then calls the next middleware in the outgoing chain _(botpress-analytics)_
 10. botpress-analytics tracks the message then calls the next middleware _(botpress-messenger)_